Live in Italy without working

 They have pensions (so certainly stable and continuous passive incomes).
 They aim to relocate to Italy to live and enjoy life.

-Italian Elective Residence Visa is a trending alternative to the new Golden Visa program designed by the Italian Government for attracting Investments.
+Italian Elective Residence Visa is a trending alternative to the new Golden Visa program designed by the Italian Government to attract Investments.

 Which Benefits Will I Have from the Elective Residence Visa Italy?